Bryan Reynolds Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The Reds pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Reds have a 5.41 team ERA that ranks 26th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (5.36).

 © 2023 Data Skrive.
 All rights reserved.